Image analysis, machine learning and Earth observation

 Our vision is to conduct research and develop applications that lead to improved methods for remote sensing within environment and climate monitoring, and in mapping and monitoring natural resources and human-made objects.

-To learn more about image analysis and machine learning, please contact:
+To learn more about our research in image analysis and machine learning, please contact:

-To learn more about Earth observation, surveillance and climate, please contact:
+To learn more about our research in Earth observation, surveillance and climate, please contact: